Anonymous-Awesome-Submissions/ESR-pipeline/README.md

 # ESR-Bench construction pipeline (reference)

-Reproduces how ESR-Bench is built from **public** GitHub issue threads and Wikipedia revisions.
-This is a **reference pipeline, not a turnkey one-click script**: it needs network access, an extraction LLM, and a DeepSeek API key, and the LLM stages are **non-deterministic** — it reproduces the construction method and distribution, not the exact released rows.
+Reproduces how ESR-Bench is built from public GitHub issue threads and Wikipedia revisions.
+This is a reference pipeline, not a turnkey one-click
+script: it needs network access, an extraction LLM, and a DeepSeek API key, and the LLM stages are non-deterministic — it reproduces the construction method and distribution, not the exact released rows.

 ## Stages (see `build_dataset.sh`)